 In 1986, the 70,000 square kilometres (27,000 sq mi.) of ocean surrounding the islands was declared a marine reserve, second in size only to Australia's Great Barrier Reef.
 In 1990, the archipelago became a whale sanctuary.
 UNESCO recognised the islands in 1978 as a World Heritage Site and in 1985, as a biosphere reserve.
 This was later extended in December 2001 to include the marine reserve.

 Due to the wide scattering of the islands, nearly all dives are liveaboards.
 Wall dives, drift dives and drop-offs by tender is the norm.
+This area is very remote & due to this, you MUST be an advanced diver with over 50 dives.
+Conditions change with winds & currents.
+Please check your local Dive Shop to up-grade to an Advance diver.

 Punta Carrion on the west of Santa Cruz is the first stop for most liveaboards in the Galapagos.
 It is a thrill for naturalists with Galapagos sea lions dipping down to play with divers and shoals of eagle rays passing by.
 Underwater photographers will enjoy ample opportunities with white tip reef sharks which are numerous and very unwary of divers.
 If you are lucky you might also catch a glimpse of hammerheads and dolphins in the blue.